dnelson86/arepo/documentation/source/config-options.md

 **REDUCE_FLUSH**

-If enabled files and stdout are only flushed after a certain time defined in the parameter file (standard behaviour: everything is flashed most times something is written to it).
+If enabled files and stdout are only flushed after a certain time defined in the parameter file (standard behavior: everything is flushed most times something is written to it).

 -----